-- s.
-Assign district personnel to serve as a liaison to the schools regarding Title I parent/guardian and family engagement issues - t.
+- a.
+Assign district personnel to serve as a liaison to the schools regarding Title I parent/guardian and family engagement issues - b.
+Identify funding and other resources, including community resources and services, that may be used to strengthen district and school parent/guardian and family engagement programs - c.
+Provide training for the principal or designee of each participating school regarding Title I requirements for parent/guardian and family engagement, leadership strategies, and communication skills to assist in facilitating the planning and implementation of related activities - d.
+With the assistance of parents/guardians, provide information and training to teachers and other staff regarding effective parent/guardian involvement practices and legal requirements - e.
 Provide information to schools about the indicators and assessment tools that will be used to monitor progress - 3.
 To the extent feasible and appropriate, coordinate and integrate Title I parent/guardian and family engagement strategies with parent/guardian and family engagement strategies of other relevant federal, state, and local programs and ensure consistency with federal, state, and local laws (20 USC 6318)